MaheshBabu11/ntfy-java/README.md

 ## More Info

-To know more abt ntfy and refer the official docs, visit [here.](https://docs.ntfy.sh/)
+To know more about ntfy and to refer the official docs, visit [here.](https://docs.ntfy.sh/)